Are you pregnant and wondering if you should stop working? Here are the top signs to stop working during pregnancy and reasons you should.

 But others have plenty of complications to contend with, from gestational diabetes to high blood pressure to anemia.
 And having twins and multiples—like I did when I became pregnant again—automatically makes your pregnancy high-risk.

 With a high-risk pregnancy, you have more complications to contend with.
-Working until your due date may simply not be possible when you can barely walk or are placed on bed rest.
-Anyone with a high-risk pregnancy more often than not stop working than those without these complications.
+Working until your due date may not be possible when you can barely walk or are placed on bed rest.
+Anyone with a high-risk pregnancy tend to stop working sooner than those without complications.

 3. You physically can’t perform well at work